a96lex/complex-systems/readme.md

 ### :snake: Usage with Python

 Additionally, a python interface was developed to interact with the compiled Fortran code.
-In there, you can use the three existing functions `sir_over_time`, `labda_dependency` and `recovery_dependency`.
+In there, you can use the three existing functions `sir_over_time`, `lambda_dependency` and `recovery_dependency`.

 The input arguments are attributes of an object of the classs `iInput`, which can be modified either on its definition or by setting individual values after the object creation.